 At WKS, we offer a culturally rich and diverse curriculum in which all major religions are studied and respected.
 We have themed days focusing on a particular religion or belief and challenge any language or action that shows intolerance of other faiths or beliefs.
-Our International Schools Status continues to encourage a tolerance and understanding of those from different religions and backgrounds and our reciprocal visits to South Africa, India and China foster a tolerance of all throughout the school.
 Our cross curricular approach all encourage and promote tolerance of other faiths.
 Challenges are made when a pupil is deemed to be acting in an intolerant manner.